OneSparse/OneSparse/README.md

     (1 row)

+As shown above, dense vectors can be constructed from arrays by calling `vector(array[])` or casting from an array.

 Vectors and matrices can be compared for equality:

     postgres=# select vector(array[1,2,3]) = array[1,2,3]::vector;
      t

 As this vector is dense its size and number of values are the same:

     postgres=# select size(vector(array[1,2,3])) = nvals(array[1,2,3]::vector);